reneleogp/ML-Prediction-LoL/readme.md

 **This made a total of 12458 unique SoloQ games from LAN server and 4552 SoloQ matches from NA server.**

+The functions to get the save the data can be found in the file [pull_data_scripts.py](https://github.com/PlayErphil/ML-Prediction-LoL/blob/master/src/get_data_training/pull_data_scripts.py).
+While the functions to call the APIs can be found in the file [api_calls.py](https://github.com/PlayErphil/ML-Prediction-LoL/blob/master/src/api_calls/api_calls.py)

 ## Processing the data

 I processed the data in the format to pass it into the algorithm.